 DALLAS, Oct.
 18, 2019 – According to a recent study, black women have three times the risk of sudden cardiac death compared to white women.
 That’s why the American Heart Association, with the help of its sponsor, WW International, Inc. (Weight Watchers Reimagined) is establishing the EmPOWERED & Well Healthier Church Challenge, designed to support and expand the ongoing health and wellness activities of black women and their faith-based communities.

 From Oct.
 18 through Nov.
-18, 2019, the American Heart Association, the world’s leading nonprofit organization focused on heart and brain health for all and WW, a global wellness company and the world’s leading commercial weight management program, are calling on faith-based organizations with health and wellness ministries to apply for the EmPOWERED & Well Healthier Church Challenge.
+18, 2019, the American Heart Association, the world’s leading nonprofit organization focused on heart and brain health for all and WW, a global wellness company, are calling on faith-based organizations with health and wellness ministries to apply for the EmPOWERED & Well Healthier Church Challenge.
 Kicking off Jan.
 5 in Atlanta, Charlotte, N.C., Dallas, Los Angeles, New York and Washington, D.C., the 12-week pilot program will empower participants with weekly coaching and science-based health education.

 According to a 2019 Duke University study, while one-third of all Americans live with obesity, that figure jumps to one-half among African Americans, putting them at greater risk for diabetes and cardiovascular disease.
 Black churches have long-served as positive sources for health information.
 In fact, according to a study published by the American Journal of Public Health, black churches provided more health resources to their members than white churches.